 The film was produced thanks to Canadian tax shelter rules of the time, which encouraged investment in movie production.
-Cronenberg’s previous two films, Fast Company and The Brood, had both been made under this scheme, and producers Victor Solnicki, Pierre David and Claude Heroux were keen to repeat the success of the latter film.
+Cronenberg’s previous two films, Fast Company and The Brood had both been made under this scheme, and producers Victor Solnicki, Pierre David and Claude Heroux were keen to repeat the success of the latter film.

-Cronenberg took a screenplay he’d written in the 1970’s called Telepathy 2000, which he had initially worked on previously as The Sensitives.
-Although the project had been shelved when the much more personal story of The Brood began to take over Cronenberg’s mind, the project still interested him, and was rapidly reworked into Scanners.
+Cronenberg took a screenplay he’d written in the 1970s called Telepathy 2000, which he had initially worked on previously as The Sensitives.
+Although the project had been shelved when the much more personal story of The Brood began to take over Cronenberg’s mind, the project still interested him and was rapidly reworked into Scanners.

 Scanners was Cronenberg’s biggest film to date, following his visceral, energetic and harrowing previous efforts.
 The film was less violent and unsettling than Shivers, Rabid or The Brood, and blended horror, science fiction and action in a clearly commercial manner.
-The films story harked back to his first two experimental feature films, Stereo and Crimes of the Future, both of which dealt with similar themes to Scanners – telepathy and psychic mutation.
-Cronenberg took this concept and turned it into a fast paced action thriller.
+The film’s story harked back to his first two experimental feature films, Stereo and Crimes of the Future, both of which dealt with similar themes to Scanners – telepathy and psychic mutation.
+Cronenberg took this concept and turned it into a fast-paced action thriller.

 At the time of release, much of Scanners’ publicity centred around two gory special effects set pieces.
-The infamous exploding head scene – initially to have opened the film, but later moved back after Cronenberg rightly realised that such a spectacularly violent opening scene would alienate audiences and damage the pacing of the film, which has a relatively slow-burn start – made the cover of Fangoria and the pages of several movie magazines (the still, incidentally, is considerably less bloody than the actual scene in the film), and much attention was also given to the climatic duel between the main protagonists, which included literally eye-popping moments.
-This latter sequence had been completely reshot during editing, when it became clear that the original version just didn’t work.
+The infamous exploding head scene – initially to have opened the film, but later moved back after Cronenberg rightly realised that such a spectacularly violent opening scene would alienate audiences and damage the pacing of the film, which has a relatively slow-burn start – made the cover of Fangoria and the pages of several movie magazines (the still, incidentally, is considerably less bloody than the actual scene in the film), and much attention was also given to the climactic duel between the main protagonists, which included literally eye-popping moments.
+This latter sequence had been completely reshot during editing when it became clear that the original version just didn’t work.
 This version, which had less bloody moments of combustion, was junked in favour of Dick Smith-created splatter scenes.
-Interestingly, although the British censors had cut a similar – though less grotesque – exploding head scene from George Romero’s Dawn of the Dead a year earlier, Scanners was passed uncut, maintaining a tradition of leniency by the BBFC to Cronenberg (even the ultra-gory Shivers passed intact in the mid-70’s).
+Interestingly, although the British censors had cut a similar – though less grotesque – exploding head scene from George Romero’s Dawn of the Dead a year earlier, Scanners was passed uncut, maintaining a tradition of leniency by the BBFC to Cronenberg (even the ultra-gory Shivers passed intact in the mid-’70s).
 The film also escaped the dreaded ‘X’ rating in America, much to the director’s relief, although a shot on the headless body slumping down on the table was trimmed at the insistence of the MPAA.